jpfranca-br/rtsp-timelapse/README.md

-### RTSP Timelapse for Octoprint Integration
+Based on your provided scripts and updated functionality, here's an improved version of your README file:

 ---

+# RTSP Timelapse for Octoprint Integration

 ## **Description**
-This project is designed to automate the process of capturing timelapses from an RTSP stream using a robust and auto-restarting service.
-It supports seamless integration with **[OctoPrint](https://octoprint.org/)** for 3D print jobs and offers enhanced reliability to recover from issues like feed interruptions.
+This project automates the process of capturing timelapses from an RTSP stream using a robust service designed for reliability and integration with **[OctoPrint](https://octoprint.org/)**.
+It ensures consistent performance even in the event of feed interruptions and provides tools for seamless management and timelapse creation.

 ---

 ## **Key Features**
-- **Auto-Restart Capability**: Automatically restarts the service in case of FFmpeg errors, ensuring uninterrupted operation.
-- **User-Level Service Management**: Offers user-specific control for easier management without requiring elevated permissions.
+- **Service Auto-Restart**: Continuously captures snapshots, recovering automatically from FFmpeg errors.
+- **User-Specific Control**: Implements user-level services for secure and straightforward operation.
-- **Flexible Interaction Options**: Includes a `manage.sh` menu for streamlined control, as well as individual scripts for manual operation.
+- **Comprehensive Scripts**: Includes `manage.sh` for interactive control, individual scripts for manual tasks, and enhanced debugging.
-- **OctoPrint Integration**: Automates timelapse creation during 3D print jobs.
+- **OctoPrint Integration**: Automates timelapse capture for 3D printing workflows with customizable triggers.
+- **Example Testing**: Supports test scenarios via `test_create_video.sh`.

 ---

 ## **Dependencies**

 ### **System Requirements**
-- **FFmpeg**: Required for capturing snapshots and creating timelapse videos.
+- **FFmpeg**: Required for snapshots and video creation.
   - Install on Ubuntu/Debian:
     ```bash
     sudo apt update && sudo apt install ffmpeg